Bayesian Surrogate Training on Multiple Data Sources: A Hybrid Modeling Strategy: Summary, Conclusions Outlook

 One partially open challenge concerns finding the optimal weighting factor.
 In this paper, we performed a simple line search over the unit interval.
 This also helped illustrating the general implications of the weighting factor.
 However, for the power-scaling approach, this may quickly become computationally infeasible, since a new surrogate model has to be trained from scratch for each considered weight.
 As a potential remedy, one could use importance sampling \citep{vehtariSurveyBayesianPredictive2012} or moment matching \citep{paananen2021implicitlyadaptiveimportance} to reduce the number of surrogate refits; methods that have been applied successfully in other contexts involving power-scaled models \citep{kallioinenDetectingDiagnosingPrior2024}.
 For the posterior predictive weighting approach, finding the optimal weights can be performed after model training using standard model averaging methods, for example, stacking of posterior predictive distributions \citep{yaoUsingStackingAverage2018}.
 As such, for this approach, the computational costs of finding the optimal weights are usually low compared to the surrogate training.

-While we used Polynomial Chaos Expansions as surrogates, the proposed framework is not relying on specific surrogate models, provided they support sampling from posterior (predictive) distributions.
+While we mainly used Polynomial Chaos Expansions as surrogates, the proposed framework is not relying on specific surrogate models (and we have demonstrated its applicability to Gaussian Processes), provided they support sampling from posterior (predictive) distributions.
 However, for computationally intensive surrogates, such as neural networks with millions of parameters, adjustments would be necessary.
 For instance, approximate methods for posterior estimation, such as last-layer variational inference \cite{Kristiadi2020BeingBayesian, fiedler2023improveduncertaintyquantification, harrison2023variationalbayesianlast} could be used instead of computationally expensive MCMC algorithms.

 Although this study focused on two data sources (one simulation- and one real-world-based source), the framework can be extended to integrate more than two data sources, each with its own weight.
 This flexibility is valuable in scenarios where multiple simulation models, differing in complexity and plausibility, must be balanced against real-world measurements, and/or in scenarios with multiple real-world data sets of various fidelity.
 Assigning relative weights could enable more nuanced integration of diverse information.